 Our faculty members collaborate with scientific colleagues in hundreds of different areas of medical and biological research.

 The department is privileged to be part of a large and dynamic community of statisticians and biostatisticians in Seattle.
 We have strong collaborative partnerships with the UW Department of Statistics, and work closely with departments in the UW School of Public Health and the UW School of Medicine.
-Faculty, staff and student researchers also collaborate with regional partners in the Fred Hutchinson Cancer Research Center in its Public Health Sciences Division, the VA Puget Sound Health Care System, and the Kaiser Permanente Washington Health Research Institute.
+Faculty, staff and student researchers also collaborate with regional partners at the Fred Hutchinson Cancer Research Center in its Vaccine and Infectious Disease Division and Public Health Sciences Division, the VA Puget Sound Health Care System, and the Kaiser Permanente Washington Health Research Institute.

 The Center for Statistical Consulting is a University of Washington approved cost center located administratively in the Department of Statistics.
 Faculty and graduate students from the departments of Biostatistics and Statistics offer free consulting services through this center.

 CAVD is an international network of scientists and experts dedicated to designing a variety of novel HIV vaccine candidates and advancing the most promising candidates to clinical trials.
 It operates on the principle that accelerating progress toward an AIDS vaccine requires the creativity of individual investigators supported by a collaborative approach that emphasizes the sharing of scientific information and the standardization of laboratory techniques and data analysis.